matheusteixeira/vertical-comics-template/README.md

 ## Acknowledgments
 - Example Comic are some pages from the amazing Daniel Sousa, [check out his work](http://twitter.com/bomdiavermes)!
-- This entire idea came from Warren Ellis' (hence the terrible project name) Newsletter, [subscribe to it](http://orbitaloperations.com/)!
+- Idea came from Warren Ellis May 24 Newsletter

 Buy me a coffee on [Ko-fi](https://ko-fi.com/matheusteixeira)